Friendship in a Lonely World

 Further, adding to Dunbar's data, researchers from all over the planet have studied patterns of contact using data from literally trillions...yes trillions! of phone calls and texting records and patterns of contacts in various real life communities, such as camps, churches, and residential communities.
 With these mountains of data, researchers analyzed and quantified who people contacted with and how many times a day/week/month/ etc. Take a look at the chart below.
 The same numbers that Dunbar came up with.

-What this means is that most people have a very small circle of supportive friends.
-This can help you reframe your preconceived notions of how "popular" other people are.
-Most people do not have alot of friends.
+What this means is that most people have a very small inner circle of truly supportive friends.
+Understanding this can help reframe assumptions about how “popular” other people are.
+In reality, most people do not have a large number of close friendships.

-People who go out alot are socially skillful and have a carefully cultivated, wider circle of less close friends to draw upon for social outings.
-This is different than close friendships.
+People who go out frequently are often socially skillful and have cultivated a wider outer circle of acquaintances or casual friends to draw from for social activities.
+This kind of social ease is different from having a few close, emotionally supportive relationships.

 References